starknet-io/starknet-docs/docs/Blocks/transactions.md

 # Transaction structure

+StarkNet supports the following types of transactions:

+- _deploy_ transaction
+- _invoke_ transaction
+- _declare_ transaction

-StarkNet, in its Alpha version, supports two types of transactions: a `Deploy` transaction and an `Invoke Function` transaction.
-We describe the available fields for both of these transaction types and how the transaction hash is calculated in both cases.
+This topic describes the available fields for these transaction types and how each transaction hash is calculated.

+## Transaction versioning

+StarkNet supports the transaction versions described here.

+When the fields that comprise a transaction change, either with the addition of a new field or the removal of an existing field, then the transaction version increases.

+Do not submit a transaction that uses an unsupported transaction type, because it cannot be included in a proof, and so cannot become part of a StarkNet block.

 ## Deploy transaction

-:::caution
+:::important
-The deploy transaction will be deprecated in future StarkNet versions.
-To deploy new constract instances, you can use the `deploy` syscall.
+The deploy transaction is deprecated and will be removed in a future release of StarkNet.
+To deploy new contract instances, you can use the `deploy` syscall.
 For more information, see [contract classes](../Contracts/contract-classes.md).
 :::

 A deploy transaction is a transaction type used to deploy contracts to StarkNet.